STU-IX/stuix.io/README.md

-# Official Website of STIIX
+# Official Website of STUIX

 ## What is an Internet Exchange?